burning-river/toronto_cafes_closure/README.md

 | Not-chain         |   102    | 272   |

 #### Distance to main streets
-We compared the nearest distance to a main street for all cafes with the hypothesis being that main streets often have high vehicle and less pedestrian traffic.
-Therefore, closer proximity to main streets must be negatively correlated with closures.
-We see slight confirmation of that in the plot below where the open cafes were situated further away from main streets than closed cafes (p = 0.03).
+We compared the nearest distance to a main street for all cafes with the hypothesis that main streets often have high vehicle and less pedestrian traffic.
+Therefore, closer proximity to main streets might be negatively correlated with closures.
+We see slight confirmation of that in the plot below where the open cafes were situated further away from main streets than closed cafes ($p$ = 0.03).
 <p>
 <img src="figures/nearest_main_street.png" width="450" height="300"/>
 </p>

 #### Local competitors
 We compared the proximity of cafes to all restaurants in the city by calculating the harmonic mean of the distances.
 The hypothesis was that the further the distance between a cafe and restaurants in the city, lesser the competition and therefore lower the closure rate.
-We see some indication of that in the boxplot below where the median distance between open cafes and restaurants is larger than for closed cafes (p = 0.08).
+We see some indication of that in the boxplot below where the median distance between open cafes and restaurants is larger than that for closed cafes ($p$ = 0.08).
 <p>
 <img src="figures/num_restaurants.png" width="450" height="300"/>
 </p>

 ## Predictive Modeling
-Using our myriad data sources, we engineered features and trained a classification model that predicts if the cafe was closed or open.
+Using our myriad data sources and engineered features, we trained a classification model that predicts if the cafe was closed or open.

 ## Model building
-After extracting relevant location, cost of business and nearby competition based features, we moved on to the predictive modeling stage of the project.
+After extracting relevant location, cost of business and nearby competition based features, we moved on to the predictive modeling stage of the work.
 We first began with studying the correlation between features.
 We plot below the correlation heatmap between the features and observed that no feature was highly correlated with other features in the dataset.
 <p>
 <img src="figures/correlation_heatmap.png" width="800" height="400"/>
 </p>